 We caught up with Aniket Sud, who in 2017, decided to take on Oxfam Trailwalker Melbourne.
-Aniket tells a raw and honest account of how even after battling depression and anxiety for many years, Oxfam Trailwalker was one of the hardest things he has ever faced.
+Aniket tells a raw account of how even after battling depression and anxiety for many years, Oxfam Trailwalker was one of the hardest things he has ever faced.
 Aniket pushed through 84 grueling kms before having to retire at the final checkpoint, although he says it was the support of his friends, support crew and team that left him feeling proud of what he had achieved.

 “I certainly felt fitter after the months of training that went into the preparation for Oxfam Trailwalker.
 I had never walked or hiked for over 10km in one day without stopping, but that had become merely a half way point for many of our training walks.
 I surprised myself by how much stronger and fitter I was becoming.
 Even after a long training day I wasn’t feeling tired or fatigued.

 “As someone who has battled depression and anxiety since their early 20’s, Oxfam Trailwalker was admittedly one of the hardest things I’ve ever done.
 The mental strain of walking that distance, fighting the fatigue and walking through painful muscle aches certainly tested me unlike anything had before (there were many tears), but I came out of it at the other end.
 I made it to the final checkpoint, just 16 km short of the finish line before ending my journey, but that was 20 kms further than when my body had wanted to stop.

 Even though I felt completely defeated both mentally and physically, the support received from my friends, support crew, and team helped me feel proud of what I had done.
 I can’t confidently say that Trailwalker “strengthened” my mental health, but it certainly helped me realise that I can push past the limits I place upon myself.
 In hindsight, what I learned about myself during Oxfam Trailwalker may have helped me make important personal decisions in the years since.”